-It is worth noting, however, that in addition to the DMRA the Advertising Standards Council of India ("ASCI") (an industry body) is tasked with self-regulation of advertisement.
+The Advertising Standards Council of India ("ASCI") (an industry body) is tasked with self-regulation of advertisement.
 All complaints of unjustified claims made in advertisements (regardless of whether such claims are in violation of DMRA) may be submitted to the ASCI.
 The validity of the complaint is adjudged for its compatibility with the ASCI's Code for Self-Regulation in Advertising.

-B. Product Promotions Before Doctors
+IV.
+Product Promotions Before Doctors